 1941 - When Germany invades the Soviet Union on 22 June Churchill states that "the Russian danger ... is our danger" and pledges to aid the Russian people.
 He also begins planning a "grand alliance" between Britain, the United States and the Soviets.

-After the Japanese attack the US Navy at Pearl Harbour in Hawaii on 7 December the US enters the war.
+The US enters the war following the Japanese attack the US Navy at Pearl Harbour in Hawaii on 7 December.
 Germany and Italy declare war on the US on 11 December.

 By the end of 1943, the Soviets have broken through the German siege of Leningrad (now Saint Petersburg) and recaptured much of the Ukrainian Republic.